yetanotherco/aligned_archives/README.md

 # aligned-archives
-Transcripts of Aligned media archives for public use, designed to nourish your LLM.
+Transcripts of Aligned media archives for public use, designed to feed your LLM.

 **Process for adding new media:**